Personal Health Checks

 Colon Cancer Screening

-Glaucoma New Zealand recommends that everyone has an eye examination by the age of 45 then every 5 years after that until age 60, and three-yearly after that.
+Glaucoma New Zealand recommends that everyone has an eye examination every 5 years until age 60, and three-yearly after that.
 Those with risk factors for glaucoma such as a family history of glaucoma or steroid use should be examined earlier.
 An optometrist will do this.

 Retinopathy eye check every two years is recommended for diabetics.
 See your GP for a referral.